Chrysler Town & Country (1941–1988)

-The Chrysler Town & Country is an automobile which was manufactured by Chrysler from 1940 to 1942 and from 1945 to 1988 with production interrupted during World War II.
-Primarily produced as a luxury station wagon, the Town & Country was also available in "woodie" four-door sedan, two-door hardtop and convertible body styles from 1947 to 1950, 1968 to 1969 and from 1983 to 1986.
-The 1988 model year was the last for the station wagon until the 1990 model year when Chrysler reintroduced the Town & Country nameplate as the rebadged variant Chrysler Town & Country minivan.
+The Chrysler Town & Country is an automobile manufactured by Chrysler from 1940 to 1942 and from 1945 to 1988, with production interrupted during World War II.
+Primarily produced as a luxury station wagon, the Town & Country was also available in "woodie" four-door sedan, two-door hardtop and convertible body styles from 1947 to 1950, 1968 to 1969, and 1983 to 1986.
+The 1988 model year was the last for the station wagon until the 1990 model year, when Chrysler reintroduced the Town & Country nameplate as the rebadged Town & Country minivan.

-Chrysler's Town & Country wagon was reintroduced with all-steel construction in 1951, in both Windsor and New Yorker variants through the end of Windsor model production for the 1960 model year, and then in Newport and New Yorker models through 1965.
-In 1966 it became a stand-alone model, with trim and features which bridged the gap between the two sedan lines.
-It was distinguished by luxury features including a carpeted rear cargo area with split-folding second row bench seats trimmed with chrome covered strips of steel, and from 1968 forward, simulated woodgrain paneling on the body sides and tailgate, a feature also associated with somewhat competitive top-shelf station wagons such as the AMC Ambassador, Buick Estate, Oldsmobile Custom Cruiser, Ford Country Squire, and the Mercury Colony Park, and in 1976 AMC introduced the Jeep Grand Wagoneer with similar passenger accommodation and a simulated woodgrain appearance built on a dedicated chassis.
-The Town and Country, however, stood in a luxury class by itself until the last of the full-sized versions of 1977.
-From 1978, it was sized down and absorbed into the LeBaron series, with a lesser version lacking the more luxurious features and the woodgrain bodyside decals available for a few years in the early 1980s.
+The Town & Country wagon was reintroduced with all-steel construction in 1951, in both Windsor and New Yorker variants until the end of Windsor model production for the 1960 model year, and then in Newport and New Yorker models through 1965.
+In 1966, it became a standalone model, with trim and features that bridged the gap between the two sedan lines.
+It was distinguished by luxury features including a carpeted rear cargo area with split-folding second row bench seats trimmed with chrome covered strips of steel, and from 1968 forward, simulated woodgrain paneling on the body sides and tailgate, a feature also associated with somewhat competitive top-shelf station wagons such as the AMC Ambassador, Buick Estate, Oldsmobile Custom Cruiser, Ford Country Squire and the Mercury Colony Park.
+In 1976, AMC introduced the Jeep Grand Wagoneer, with similar passenger accommodation and a simulated woodgrain appearance built on a dedicated chassis.
+The Town & Country, however, stood in a luxury class by itself until the last of the full-sized versions of 1977.
+In 1978, it was sized down and absorbed into the LeBaron series, with a lesser version lacking the more luxurious features and the woodgrain bodyside decals available for a few years in the early 1980s.

-Chrysler reintroduced the Town & Country nameplate in 1989 as a luxury rebadged variant of the Dodge Grand Caravan/Plymouth Grand Voyager minivan for the 1990 model year and continued to sell this incarnation of the Chrysler Town & Country until the end of the 2016 model year when Chrysler reintroduced the Pacifica nameplate for their minivan in 2016 for the 2017 model year.
+Chrysler reintroduced the Town & Country nameplate in 1989 as a luxury rebadged variant of the Dodge Grand Caravan/Plymouth Grand Voyager minivan for the 1990 model year.
+This incarnation of the Town & Country would continue to be sold until the end of the 2016 model year, when Chrysler reintroduced the Pacifica nameplate for their minivan for the 2017 model year.

-A simulated woodgrain appearance reappeared on other Chrysler products, such as the 1993 Jeep Grand Cherokee (ZJ) and the Chrysler PT Cruiser.